GENUINE HOOLIGAN 170i

 Prospective buyers would do well to carefully consider their needs.
 If you’re buying a scooter to use on 60mph roads, the 169cc Hooligan is going to be far superior to a 125-150cc machine.
 Just a little extra power is the difference between holding up cars and going with the flow.
 However, if you’re buying a scooter for around town on 45mph roads then you can save quite a bit with a smaller machine.

-OWNER REVIEWS (3) - Browse the Hooligan Owner Reviews REVIEW - Add a Review of Your Hooligan
+OWNER REVIEWS (4) - Browse Hooligan Owner Reviews REVIEW - Add Your Review

 - Fuel injection

 Hooligan 170 Service Manual - Essential for wrenching on your Hooligan.